 It is worth noting that this review started before the release of the updated WHO EMLc 2019.
 We initially started researching antibiotics listed in the Access group of the WHO EMLc 2017.
 In the initial AWaRe classification, the Access group included a total of 28 antibiotics; “Core access antibiotics” and selected antibiotics that are also listed in the Watch group.
 These selected Watch antibiotics are commonly used in clinical practice [16].
 In the 2019 version, the EML Expert Committee made a clear separation between the AwaRe groups and the nine antibiotics that were listed in both Access and Watch groups are now only listed in the latter group [5].
 Hence, two drugs (ceftazidime, cefuroxime) listed in the Watch group of the 2019 EMLc were not included in this review.

 The heterogeneity in the reporting of PK-PD studies complicates synthesis of evidence from multiple studies, which may use very different analytical approaches and present different PK parameters.
 There is limited consensus on reporting paediatric PK-PD data [21-23].
-Developing a consensus in paediatric population-PK reporting and meta-analytical methodology for traditional and population studies would help to standardise reporting, aiding comparison and synthesis of study results.
+Developing a consensus in paediatric population-PK reporting and meta-analytical methods for traditional and population studies would help to standardise reporting, aiding comparison and synthesis of study results.

 It is acknowledged that there are widely varying dosing recommendations across countries.
 For example, dosing strategies may be weight-based (United States [9]), age-banded (United Kingdom [10]) or weight-banded (WHO [11]).
 These national preferences make it difficult for a single set of recommendations to be adopted worldwide.